bbros-dev/netsim-tools/docs/labs/libvirt.md

 </ip>
 ```

-For more details, see [Using Libvirt Provider with Vagrant](https://codingpackets.com/blog/using-the-libvirt-provider-with-vagrant/) and [Creating vagrant-libvirt Network](#creating-vagrant-libvirt-network) blog posts by [Brad Searle](https://www.linkedin.com/in/bradleysearle/).
+For more details, see [Using Libvirt Provider with Vagrant](https://codingpackets.com/blog/using-the-libvirt-provider-with-vagrant/) by [Brad Searle](https://www.linkedin.com/in/bradleysearle/).

 ## Creating Vagrant Boxes